- Original research

 Burke RE, O’Malley K. Axon degeneration in Parkinson’s disease.
 Exp Neurol.
 2013;246:72.

+Open Access funding enabled and organized by Projekt DEAL.
 No funds, grant, or other support was received.
 The authors have no relevant financial or non-financial interests to disclose.

 Ethics approval and consent to participate